Guide to the 3% Stamp Duty surcharge

 What if I need to buy another main residence before I can sell my last one?

-If you buy a new main residence (Home A) but are either unable to sell your previous one (Home B) or you just choose to keep it and rent it out, you will have to pay the 3% Stamp Duty surcharge initially.
+If you buy a new main residence (Home A) but are either unable to sell your previous main residence (Home B) or you just choose to keep it and rent it out, you will have to pay the 3% Stamp Duty surcharge initially.
 However, so long as you sell Home A within 36 months of completing on the purchase of Home B, HMRC will make a full refund.

 What if I sell my main residence but I'm not able to buy another one straight away?